RondineleG/FictionalEureka/README.md

-# ToDo
+# FictionalEureka
-Criando  um crud de todos com banco de dados LiteDB
+Create API using Dotnet 6.0 using LiteDB 5.0